 Source: My parents :-)

 This is a classic!
-A shirt that screams "90's" as loud as my screams of agony when Germany lost to Bulgaria.
+A shirt that screams "90's" as loud as my screams of agony when Germany lost to Bulgaria in the quarter finals.
 The iconic neck design, the black, red and yellow honeycombs and the ubiquitous shiny DFB logos made this all an 8-year-old football fan could wish for in the 90's.
-Over time I actually forgot that I still kept this shirt, assuming my parents had sold it or gave it to Goodwill.
-Twenty-five years after the World Cup on a rainy autumn's day I finally managed to uncover this shirt at my parent's house.
+Over time, I actually forgot that I still kept this shirt, assuming my parents had sold it or gave it to Goodwill.
+Twenty-five years after the World Cup on a rainy autumn's day, I finally managed to uncover this shirt at my parent's house.
 Being my first ever jersey, it certainly has a special place in my collection!